fionacyeung/PAA_2018/README.md

 Known problems in this initial version:
 1) Model identification problem
 2) The Gamma values are sufficient statistics for the thetas.
 So the asymptotic standard error for the thetas are not meaningful.
-I plan to do bootstrapping to estimate the covariance matrix for the thetas instead.
+I plan to do bootstrapping to estimate the covariance matrix for the thetas instead
+3) Need to add the option to use sample weights
+4) I want to add a set of alternative specific constants so each matching type can have a different payoff in utility for pairing